 Many employees are hesitant to track their time because they feel like it’s a way for the company to keep tabs on them.
 They are often concerned about micromanagement.

-Explain to employees how tracking their time can actually benefit them.
+Explain to employees how tracking their time can benefit them.
 For example, let them know that they will be able to see how much time they spend on each task and project.

 This information can help them manage their time more efficiently.
 For example, this technique may help your employees, especially remote workers, to live a more balanced life

 At the same time, this kind of data analysis might help to justify the need to add new members to a team or to buy a tool that automates a task.

 If you want your employees to start tracking their time, lead by example and start tracking your own time first.

 This will show your employees that you’re serious about the importance of time tracking and will help them understand how it works.

 Once you’ve started tracking your own time, hold a team meeting to explain the system to everyone.
 Give employees a chance to ask questions and address any concerns they might have.